-1. Certain crucial health check-ups are FREEDid you know that Malaysian women are more inclined to develop cancer as compared to men?
+1. FREE Breast Cancer ScreeningDid you know that Malaysian women are more inclined to develop cancer as compared to men?
 According to the Health Ministry’s Malaysian Study on Cancer Survival (MySCan), between the years of 2007 and 2011, there were 99.3 cases per 100,000 people involving females, whereas for males it was at 86.9 cases.

-In addition, single mothers can apply to receive financial assistance from the respective state that they live in.
-However, the amount will differ since each state has its own allocation, as well as eligibility requirements.
-For example, Selangor has a welfare programme for mothers from the lower income group (Group B40) called Kasih Ibu Smart Selangor (KISS).
+Also, single mothers can apply to receive financial assistance from the respective state that they live in.
+However, the amount will differ since each state has its allocation, as well as eligibility requirements.
+For example, Selangor has a welfare programme for mothers from the lower-income group (Group B40) called Kasih Ibu Smart Selangor (KISS).

-3. Housewives, widows and single mother can also have EPF accountYup, this incentive is only for housewives, widows and single mothers who are enlisted in the National Database on Poverty (eKasih).
-Those who are on the list can register for the Caruman Sukarela Insentif Suri (i-Suri), where all they need to do is deposit a minimum of RM5 into their retirement savings accounts every month.
+3. There's an incentive of RM480 per year for housewivesYup, this incentive is only for housewives or Ketua Isi Rumah Wanita (KIR) who register for the Caruman Sukarela Insentif Suri (i-Suri), where all they need to do is deposit a minimum of RM5 into their retirement savings accounts every month.

 4. There's an SME Bank funding for women entrepreneursCalling all female SME owners, it’s time for you to show the world who’s boss!
 You now get to enjoy funding that’s dedicated to assisting you to expand and grow your business further.
 The unique programme is called MySMELady, offered by SME Bank, which is wholly owned by the Malaysian Ministry of Finance and regulated by Bank Negara Malaysia (BNM).

-- The company has been in operations for at least 2 years.
+- The Company has been in operations for at least one (1) year

 We salute all the ladies out there!It’s no easy feat for women to battle for their equality in a male-dominated society, more so to juggle the role of mother/daughter/wife/sister.
 But with these government-run initiatives, it’s at least a positive step in the correct direction for womenfolk all over the country.
 Let’s hope there are more substantial female-targeted initiatives rolling out in the near future!